 Legal and Financial Considerations

+Before your first event, make sure to get all the necessary permits, licenses, and insurance required to operate legally.
 Understand the costs associated with vending, from booth fees to taxes.
 It’s essential to track your expenses meticulously and keep clear records.

 Having a solid financial plan can help you gauge profitability and assess your strategy for future events.